KubaP/Factorio-Profiles/README.md

 - `Open-FactorioProfileFolder`

 #### Prompt support
 The cmdlets do not support the `-WhatIf` nor the `-Confirm` switches.
-However, if any ambiguous or dangerous operation arise, a prompt will be displayed asking for user input.
+However, if any ambiguous or dangerous operations arise, a prompt will be displayed asking for user input.

 #### Formatting
 The `Profile` object within this module has custom formatting rules for all views.
 Simply pipe the output of the `Get-FactorioProfile` cmdlet to one of: